 A personal loan can be used for nearly anything you want.
 Some common reasons to apply for a personal loan include home projects, rent payments, medical expenses, debt consolidation or starting a small business.
 You could also use your funds for things that are less essential, like vacations or wedding expenses.
 More than one-third of people think travel is a debt-worthy expense, according to a WalletHub survey.

 Another big thing that a personal loan can be used for is credit improvement.
 No matter what the overall purpose of your personal loan is, if you pay on time each month, the lender will send positive information to the credit bureaus.
 In time, this will help raise your credit score.
 But if your main reason for wanting a loan is to improve your credit score, you might want to consider a credit-builder loan, which is designed specifically for that purpose.

 Who Can Get a Personal Loan?

 Whether or not you’re able to get approved for a personal loan will depend on your credit history, income and existing debt, along with other factors that may vary by lender.
-Most unsecured personal loans will require a credit score of at least 600.
-There are secured personal loans, which require collateral, that are available even to people with bad credit.
+Most unsecured personal loans will require a credit score of at least 600, and those that don’t have an origination fee usually require a score of at least 660.
+But there are also secured personal loans, which require collateral, that are available even to people with bad credit.